Collective Worship and the Law

 Parents have the right to withdraw their child from the daily act of Collective Worship without giving a reason for doing so.
 At Walton we are able to recognise this wish and ensure a duty of care for any pupils withdrawn from Collective Worship.

 Each day they greet the whole school to collective worship and introduce the teacher, vicar and/or special visitor.
 They also lead our singing and help out with our special RE days.
+The RE Ambassadors wear special badges so everyone knows who they are in school.
+They also welcome the children and staff in to worship.

 Around school we have a number of reflection spaces for the children to enjoy thinking and sitting quietly.
 The teachers change these each term.